 Certain taxpayers may apply for fixed asset revaluation for tax purposes with approval from the DGT.
 The excess of the fair market value over the tax book value of the revalued assets is subject to final income tax at a rate of 10%.

 Income tax concessions

-The MoF may provide a tax holiday of 100% of the CIT due for 5 to 20 years from the start of commercial production, depending on the investment amount.
+The MoF may provide a tax holiday of 100% of the CIT due for 5 to 20 years from the start of commercial production for a capital investment plan starting at IDR 500 billion, depending on the investment amount.
 After the end of the tax holiday, the companies will receive a 50% CIT reduction for two years.

 This facility is provided to firms in pioneer industries that have a wide range of connections, provide additional value and high externalities, introduce new technologies, and have strategic value for the national economy.
 Currently, this facility is available for the business sectors with specific Indonesian Standard Classification of Business Field (Klasifikasi Baku Lapangan Usaha or KBLI) as listed in the regulation.
 Business sectors outside this list may also apply by fulfilling the self-assessed quantitative scoring system to justify their nature as a pioneer industry.

 Generally, an application must be submitted via the Online Single Submission (OSS) system, which will verify the eligibility of the application and pass it on to the MoF.
 Under the latest regulation, proposals can be submitted to the MoF until 8 October 2024.